AllenInstitute/MIES/Packages/doc/SweepFormula.rst

 psxKernel
   result from the `psxKernel` operation

-peakThresh
+numSDs
-  threshold for the peak search, defaults to 0.01
+  Number of standard deviations for the gaussian fit of the all points histogram, defaults to 2.5

 filterLow
   low threshold for the bandpass filter, defaults to 550 Hz